jpfr12/PortugueseID_NIF/README.md

 ---
 The portuguese ID, known in Portugal as *Cartão de cidadão*, is the first part of the code.
-The algorithm is in the pdf file along with this post and has a example code in C#.
+The algorithm is in the pdf file along with this post and has an example code in C#.
 Since we were learning Python 3, we had to translate the C# code into pyhton. if you want only the function I create to validate the ID/CC, you can copy the following code:

 ``` bash